ativitbenz/Multimodel_and_RAG/README.md

-# Multimodel_and_RAG
+# Multimodal Retrieval-Augmented Generation (RAG) System

-This repository provides implementations for Multimodal Retrieval-Augmented Generation (RAG) systems.
-It combines various models and techniques to enhance the retrieval and generation processes using both text and image data.
+This repository provides implementations for Multimodal Retrieval-Augmented Generation (RAG) systems, combining various models and techniques to enhance retrieval and generation processes using both text and image data.

 ## Table of Contents